jonnonz1/nz-statute-book/acts/public/2025/oranga-tamariki-repeal-of-section-7aa-amendment-act-2025.md

 This Act is the Oranga Tamariki (Repeal of Section 7AA) Amendment Act 2025.

 ### 2 Commencement
-This Act comes into force on the day after Royal assent.
+This Act comes into force on 8 April 2025.

 ## Part 1 — Amendments to Oranga Tamariki Act 1989